transposit-connectors/pagerduty_scheduler/README.md

 6. In your Slack App configure page, select Install App, and allow permission to access your workspace
 7. You should now be able to use the `/request-override` command in your workspace

+> Note: Each user who uses the app will get prompted to add their PagerDuty user ID

 ## Go further

 * Team members could be asked for coverage privately instead of a channel